sindresorhus/windows-wallpaper/readme.md

 # win-wallpaper

-> Get or set the desktop wallpaper on Windows
+> Manage the desktop wallpaper on Windows

 ## Install